CSS-Tricks/conferences/site/conferences/2021-ReactiveConf-Prague.md

 byline: ReactiveConf covers all cutting-edge mobile and web tech stacks.
 ---

-ReactiveConf is a 2-day European-wide web & mobile development festival in the heart of Europe made for functional developers, where World-class JS experts share unique insights.
+ReactiveConf is a 2-day web and mobile development festival in the heart of Europe for for functional developers.
+It is where world-class JavaScript experts share unique insights.